The unique Corkscrew Willow's Beauty

 The Corkscrew Willow is also appropriately called Dragon's Claw.
 Spring is

-a wonderful time to enjoy this tree with its pale, yellow catkins providing
+a beautiful time to enjoy this tree with its pale, yellow catkins providing

 color and unique texture.
 During summer, their leaves are green and flap